rendajs/manual/manual/en/getting-started/main.md

 Installation of Renda Studio is as easy as going to [renda.studio](https://renda.studio/) in your browser.
 While Studio may be hosted as a website, don't be fooled by its platform!
-Your projects remain entirely on your own device.
+Your projects are stored entirely on your own device.

 NOTE: Renda is still in early development, so for now, only Canary versions are